bensons/open-o-formation/governance-open-issues.md

 	- Maximum cap of 16 for the entire Board (across all member classes plus TSC Chair, etc.)
 	- When the maximum cap is reached, the board can agree to create an executive committee (composition & powers of the executive committee TBD)
 - Whether to have Board officers.
-	- Consensus to have: Chair, President, Treasurer, and  Secretary.
+	- Consensus to have: Chair, Treasurer, and  Secretary.
 - Board's ability to define Scope.
 - Vote limitations per Member.
 - Openness and transparency of Board meetings.